The Merchant of Venice: Shylock as a sympathetic character

 Many modern readers and theatregoers have read the play as a plea for tolerance, noting that Shylock is a sympathetic character.
 They cite as evidence that Shylock's "trial" at the end of the play is a mockery of justice, with Portia acting as a judge when she has no right to do so.
 The characters who berated Shylock for dishonesty resort to trickery in order to win.
-In addition to this Shakespeare gives Shylock one of his most eloquent speeches:
+In addition to this, Shakespeare gives Shylock one of his most eloquent speeches:

-It is difficult to know whether the sympathetic reading of Shylock is entirely due to changing sensibilities among readersor whether Shakespeare, a writer who created complex, multi-faceted characters, deliberately intended this reading.
+It is uncertain whether the sympathetic reading of Shylock is due to changing sensibilities among readers or that Shakespeare, a writer who created complex, multi-faceted characters, deliberately intended this reading.
+Stephen Greenblatt points out that, though Shylock is not a "lovable alien", he is given "more theatrical vitality, quite simply more urgent, compelling life, than anyone else in his world".

-One of the reasons for this interpretation is that Shylock's painful status in Venetian society is emphasised.
-To some critics, Shylock's celebrated "Hath not a Jew eyes?" speech redeems him and even makes him into something of a tragic figure; in the speech, Shylock argues that he is no different from the Christian characters.
-Detractors note that Shylock ends the speech with a tone of revenge: "if you wrong us, shall we not revenge?"
-Those who see the speech as sympathetic point out that Shylock says he learned the desire for revenge from the Christian characters: "If a Christian wrong a Jew, what should his sufferance be by Christian example?
+One basis for this interpretation is the emphasis on Shylock's marginalized position within Venetian society.
+Some critics regard his well-known "Hath not a Jew eyes?" speech as a redeeming moment that lends him qualities of a tragic figure.
+In this speech, Shylock contends that he is fundamentally no different from the Christian characters.
+Critics who dispute a sympathetic reading of the speech note that it concludes with a call for revenge: "if you wrong us, shall we not revenge?"
+Those who view the passage more sympathetically emphasize that Shylock attributes his desire for retribution to the example set by the Christian characters: "If a Christian wrong a Jew, what should his sufferance be by Christian example?
 Why, revenge.
 The villainy you teach me, I will execute, and it shall go hard but I will better the instruction."

 Even if Shakespeare did not intend the play to be read this way, the fact that it retains its power on stage for audiences who may perceive its central conflicts in radically different terms is an illustration of the subtlety of Shakespeare's characterisations.
+Additionally, when Shylock discovers that his daughter, Jessica, has sold his ring, a gift from his wife Leah, the audience is provided with sympathetic biographical information tangential to the plot.

-In the trial Shylock represents what Elizabethan Christians believed to be the Jewish desire for "justice", contrasted with their obviously superior Christian value of mercy.
+Later, in the trial Shylock represents what Elizabethan Christians believed to be the Jewish desire for "justice", contrasted with their obviously superior Christian value of mercy.
 The Christians in the courtroom urge Shylock to love his enemies, although they themselves have failed in the past.
 Jewish critic Harold Bloom suggests that, although the play gives merit to both cases, the portraits are not even-handed: "Shylock's shrewd indictment of Christian hypocrisy delights us, but ...
 Shakespeare's intimations do not alleviate the savagery of his portrait of the Jew..."

+Notably, in Nazi Germany, concerns arose that the portrayal of Shylock would elicit too much sympathy for the plight of a Jewish person, thus prompting many alterations to the play, including the excision of Shylock's final speech.